mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 #### More lines of code

-Lots of boilerplate code is required to build an app from scratch.
-Similarly, lots of glue code is required to get backend data to the browser and hooked up to data displaying components.
+Lots of boilerplate HTML, CSS and JavaScript is required to build a custom internal tool from scratch.
+Lots of glue code is also required just to get backend data to the browser and hooked up to data displaying components.

 #### Compel you to learn front-end